 What are company directors?

-Company directors are primarily responsible for the success of a company and manage the company’s affairs by reference to the company’s articles of association or the model articles of association if the company incorporated using these.
-A director will take on legal responsibility for the company and they must act according to the company’s constitution, found within the articles of association that were agreed upon incorporation.
-The articles outline the directors's duties and powers and a director’s primary responsibility is to act in the interests of the company and promote its success through acting in good faith.
+Company directors are primarily responsible for the success of a company and manage the company's affairs by reference to the company's articles of association or the model articles of association if the company was incorporated using these.
+A director will take on legal responsibilities for the company and the company finances, and they must act according to the company's constitution, found within the articles of association that were agreed upon on incorporation.
+The articles outline the directors' duties and powers and a director's primary responsibility is to act in the interests of the company and promote its success by acting in good faith.

 How to appoint company directors

 As mentioned above, you are required to appoint a company director when incorporating your new company.
 During the company registration process, the first directors are appointed via a Form IN01 and automatically assume office with the directors' details listed on the statutory register of directors.
 The company's first subscribers are responsible for the appointment of these first directors.